 \begin{remark} Let $E$ be a complex orientable commutative algebra in spectra.
 The canonical isomorphism $I/I^2 \to R(1)$ provided by the Atiyah--Hirzebruch spectral sequence in the case $L = \mathbb{Z}$ defines a canonical isomorphism

 of line bundles over $S$.
 This isomorphism provides a canonical trivialization of the Lie algebra, which we defined in \cref{def:liealgebra}, of the Quillen formal group.
-In particular, the Quillen formal group $\mathcal{G}_E^Q$ is $1$-dimensional and spin $1$ over $S$. \end{remark}
+In particular, the Quillen formal group $\mathcal{G}_E^Q$ is $1$-dimensional and spin-$1$ over $S$. \end{remark}

 We now let $E \simeq \operatorname{MU}^{\otimes [n]}$ be a tensor power of the commutative algebra in spectra representing complex cobordism.
-The homotopy groups of $E$ are concentrated in even degrees, cf.~\cite[Lemma~4.5 and Theorem~8.1]{adams1}, so $E$ is complex orientable, and therefore, the Quillen formal group provides the simplicial formal group
+It is proved in~\cite[Lemma~4.5 and Theorem~8.1]{adams1} that the homotopy groups of $E$ are concentrated in even degrees, so $E$ is complex orientable.
+Therefore, the Quillen formal group provides the simplicial formal group

 whose value at $L \in \Lat$ is the simplicial formal hyperplane